Accessories and Tools

 Masks will protect your lungs.
 Your lungs will thank you.
 If you are working with caustic adhesives, solvents, finishing projects, using paints, or sensitive to resin fumes we highly recommend using a respirator.
 Our go to is the 3M respirator, each member of our staff has their own and they come in small, medium and larger sizes.
 We also use particulate masks for sanding jobs.
 Stock up in case there’s another rush!

-There are additional safety items that can make life easier such as a well stocked first aid kit and if you’re dealing with resin and solvents we HIGHLY recommend an eye wash station such as this faucet mounted model!
+There are additional safety items that can make life easier such as a well stocked first aid kit (one that can handle cuts and burns) and if you’re dealing with resin and solvents we HIGHLY recommend an eye wash station such as this faucet mounted model or a portable plastic bottle.

 Workspace & Cleaning – Resin